-Currently the property is unoccupied, unfurnished and all floors covered.
-The presence of floor coverings restricted my internal inspection.
+Currently, the property is unoccupied, partly furnished and all floors covered.
+The presence of furniture and floor coverings restricted my internal inspection.
 These items have not been disturbed or moved.

-There is no readily available access to the sub-floor or roof void areas, therefore no such inspections are achievable at the time of inspection.
+There is no readily available access to the sub-floor or roof void areas therefore no such inspections are feasible.